-In any law firm, you have your partners and likely senior administrative staff.
-But below that, you likely have some level or layer of middle management in your firm.
+In any law firm, there are partners and likely senior administrative staff.
+But below that, you likely have some level or layer of middle management in the firm.

-Regardless of the exact structural design of your law firm, you likely have policies, rules and procedures that are in place.
-Employees who are management, or middle management, likely need to help ensure these policies, rule and procedures are put in place at various intervals.
+Regardless of the exact structural design of your law firm, you likely have policies, rules, and procedures that are in place.
+Employees who are management, or middle management, likely need to help ensure these policies, rules, and procedures are put in place at various intervals.

 It could be relatively simple policies and procedures like minor dress code issues.
 It could be other matters like the length of time employees get for lunch or the times in which they should arrive or depart for the day.

-But one ineffective middle management technique is to blame the boss or the firm for the rule, policy or procedure.
-Often times, it can involve denigrating the rule, policy or procedure either overtly or subtedly, but saying that they have to enforce it because the boss or the firm told them they had to do so or they will be irritated or mad if they do not.
+But one ineffective middle management technique is to blame the boss or the firm for the rule, policy, or procedure.
+Oftentimes, it can involve denigrating the rule, policy, or procedure either overtly or subtly, but saying that they have to enforce it because the boss or the firm told them they had to do so or they will be irritated or mad if they do not.

-This is how this an end up working in practical effect.
-Let’s say an employee shows up to work a half hour late by coming in at 9:00 a.m. versus 8:30.
+This is how this can end up working in a practical effect.
+Let’s say an employee shows up to work a half-hour late by coming in at 9:00 a.m. versus 8:30.
 Let’s say it is their job to talk to the person about it.
 Instead, of being assertive in explaining to the employee that they need to show up on time, they might say something like this:

 “Look, I personally don’t think that it’s a big deal that you showed up at 8:30 am versus 9:00 a.m.
 But [X person at the firm] told me that I needed to talk to you about it.
 So, please come in on time.
 Understand?”

 Take a situation where a paralegal or legal assistant is not billing their required hours.
 And let’s say it is their job to talk to this employee about it.
 Instead of proactively letting the employee know that it is important that they be productive, they might say something like this: